About Bishop Wellington Boone

 Bishop Boone is a man of integrity and a respected consultant to mega churches and international ministries.
 He is a former board member of the leading Christian rating organization ECFA, and former chairman of the board of March for Jesus in the United States, which mobilized millions of people to take a bold public stand for Jesus Christ in major cities.

-The Wellington Boone Collection at Regent University—four decades of archives from his published and unpublished books, articles, manuscripts, recordings, research, and other materials demonstrating the impact of Bishop Boone on this generation—is included in the Special Collections of the Regent University Library.
+The Wellington Boone Collection at Regent University.
+Four decades of archives from his published and unpublished books, articles, manuscripts, recordings, research, and other materials demonstrating the impact of Bishop Boone on this generation are held in the Special Collections of the Regent University Library.

 Biblical Strength Coach.
 In March 2015, after more than 40 years of developing leaders in several local churches that he founded, many of whom became national leaders, he commissioned Bishop Garland Hunt to replace him as senior pastor of The Father’s House in Norcross, Georgia, to become a full-time Biblical Strength Coach.